 More material development using a "node system" to overlay various images into complex data paths.

-NOT's actual design sketches are incorporated into this animated crumpled paper.
+Jenny's actual design sketches are incorporated into this animated crumpled paper.

 With the style frames in hand, we are able to start on music.
 Very excited that percussionist extraordinaire Mike Truesdell is creating an original soundscape for this animation.
 Here is his setup and one of many experiments.
+Over ten iterations are made, playing with different instruments and moods such as atmospheric, dance-like, or melodic.

 As a team, we review the final animatic to fine-tune timing of each scene and transition to the second.